 Retained Search Firms

 This model typically has an up-front fee with continual invoices throughout the search.
-From here, the client will sign acontract for a specific time period and will pay on a monthly basis until the end date of the contract.
-With this model, there is little sense of urgency to find candidates — so, it can be a dreadfully long process.
+The client will sign a contract for a specific time period and pay monthly until the contract’s end date.
+With this model, recruiters are not under pressure to find the right candidate quickly, so while that ensures the time to uncover every qualified executive, it may result in a longer process.

 Contingent Search Firms

-When using a contingent firm, you will pay their team after the qualified candidate has been hired at your company.
+When using a contingent firm, you will pay their team after your company hires a qualified candidate.
 This motivates the firm to source a large candidate pool from their network as fast as possible and fill the role with a qualified fit.
 This model is commission-based.

-Many professional services, such as attorneys and accountants, follow an hourly pricing model: no matter which of their services you are using, you pay for their services by the hour.
+Professional services, such as attorneys and accountants, follow an hourly pricing model: no matter which of their services you are using, you pay for their services by the hour.
 This sort of on-demand model works for executive search as well.
-An on-demand recruiting partner is able to provide your team with support only when it’s needed — no paying for additional services or time only when necessary.
-The time (and budget) you spend outsourcing your recruiting and the tasks that come with it is entirely controlled by you.
+An on-demand recruiting partner can provide your team with support only when it’s needed — no paying for additional services or time when it’s not necessary.
+You control the time (and budget) you spend outsourcing your executive recruiting and the tasks that come with it.